- The bitter water made sweet and the provision of manna

 So it was on the first day of the week that the Holy One commanded (through the giving of the Ten Commandments) that the foundation of a New Moral Order be established first in Israel and then—-throughout the entire world.

 Third, by giving us the Ten Commandments the Most Holy One began the “process” of His one day instilling in us His perfect relational life (into our imperfect consciousness and physical being).
 This was the “beginning” of Adonai separating the light from the darkness within our own hearts, souls, minds, and bodies.
 Through the gift of His Living Torah the Holy One began to speak all of His powerful Word into our inner being.
 The Creator began to make of us a New Creation when He said once again, “Let there be light” and “separate the light from the darkness.”
 Therefore, His Torah shines forth in our “hearts” (spirits) to give us the magnificent knowledge of His glory that radiantly shines forth upon us from His Face.

 “And the Almighty separated the light from the darkness.”

 On the holy mountain the abrupt and shrill sound of the shofar broke through the silence.
 As the shofar sounds grew louder and louder a terror began to grip our hearts.
-Then Adonai Eloheinu spoke: “I am Adonai your G-d who took you out of Egypt.”
+Then Adonai Eloheinu spoke: “I am Adona (the LORD)i your God who took you out of Egypt.”

 As Adonai began speaking the second commandment to us we began falling back in fear.
 We begged Moses to be our representative before the Adonai of Hosts.
 We were terrified of hearing anymore of His Voice.
 Therefore, we stood far off, while Moses alone drew near to the thick darkness where the Presence of the Holy One was.